SEAN: It’s still hot, there’s still manga.

 ASH: I really enjoyed the first volume.

-MELINDA: I need to catch up!
+MJ: I need to catch up!

 SEAN: Debuting digitally first for Square Enix is The Strongest Sage with the Weakest Crest (Shikkaku Mon no Saikyou Kenja – Sekai Saikyou no Kenja ga Sara ni Tsuyokunaru Tame ni Tensei Shimashita).
 Fantasy, harem, magic academy, strong guy who is supposedly weak, etc.